-HKAS has accredited this laboratory (Reg.
-No. HOKLAS 028) under HOKLAS for specific calibration activities as listed in the HOKLAS directory of accredited laboratories.
-The results shown in this certificate are traceable to the International System of Units (SI) or recognised measurement standards.
-The results relate only to the item(s) calibrated.
-This certificate shall not be reproduced except in full without approval of the laboratory.
+"KAS has accredited this laboratory (Reg.
+No. HOKLAS 028) under HOKLAS for specific calibration activities as listed in the HOKLAS directory of "ted laboratories.
+The results shown in this certificate are traceable to the International System of Units (SI) or recognised measurement "the results relate only to the item(s) calibrated.
+This certificate shall not be reproduced except in full without approval of the laboratory."
 APPENDIX F